resema/Notepad/_posts/2017-09-29-optimization-algorithms-in-neural-networks.md

 Other possiblities are sattel point, meaning it is shaped as a horse sattel and therefore zero points are no always local or global minimas.
 ![sattle.png]({{site.baseurl}}/images/posts/NeuralNetwork_OptimizationAlgorithms/sattle.png)

-Platforms can make learning very slow and then ADAM and likewise can't really speed up the training.
+Platforms can make learning very slow and then ADAM and likewise can really help to speed up the training.